 Motor vehicle accidents are the leading cause of injury and death among children.
 According to the Centers for Disease Control and Prevention, proper car seat use reduces the risk of death to children under one year of age by 71 percent.
 Children between the ages of one and four are 54 percent less likely to die in a vehicle collision when using a car seat.
 Compared against seat belt use alone, booster seats reduce the risk of serious injury by 45 percent for children between the ages of four and eight.

-Car Seat Laws in Alaska
+Alaska Car Seat Laws

 For children under 13 years of age, the following laws apply: